Skip to content

 Application process

-1. Once you submit your application we will vet it to ensure we have all the information we need.
+1. Once you submit your online application we will check to ensure we have all the information we need

-3. You will receive an invoice and payment link.
-Payment is required within 20 days of invoicing or the application will lapse and you will need to reapply.
+2. When the application is accepted you will receive an invoice.
+Payment is required within 20 days of invoicing, or the application will lapse, and you will need to reapply

 The application fee is $250.